xiix0/scam/README.md

-You have literary talent that you should take pains to develop.
+You have a strong appeal for members of the opposite sex.